triton-lang/triton-windows/BUILD.md

 * `main-windows-staged` is used to run CI when we are rebasing `main-windows` over the upstream.
 * `release/*.*.x-windows` is based on the corresponding `release/*.*.x` and contains Windows support code cherry-picked from `main-windows`.

 Pull requests should be made against `main-windows`, unless it's for a specific Triton version.
+Before opening a PR, please rebase your changes over the latest `main-windows` (or the specific Triton version).

 We prefer rebasing `main-windows` over the upstream rather than merging or cherry-picking the upstream.
 This means `main-windows` is often force-pushed.